 - 12 The NPSG recognise consultation is key to successfully developing a Neighbourhood Plan for Misson Parish.
 The production of a Neighbourhood Plan requires an open process and ongoing consultation.
-It also requires the involvement of a wide range of people young and old and from across the parish. - 13 The NPSG organised a range of events and delivered a questionnaire to every household and Business to ensure all residents and businesses have had the opportunity to shape and influence the scope and intent of this Neighbourhood Plan.
-For example, 120 people directly contributed to the formation of the objectives upon which this Neighbourhood Plan is based. - 14 The community have also been well informed with regular updates in Bawtry News, Bawtry Today and feedback on consultation on the Misson Hub web site https://themissonhub.wordpress.com and www.missonparishcouncil.org.uk - 15 The key consultation events and activities that shaped the production of this plan are summarised in the Consultation Statement.
+It also requires the involvement of a wide range of people young and old and from across the parish. - When originally preparing the Neighbourhood Plan, the NPSG organised a range of events and delivered a questionnaire to every household and Business to ensure all residents and businesses had the opportunity to shape and influence the scope and intent of the-original Neighbourhood Plan.
+For example, 120 people directly contributed to the formation of the objectives upon which this original Neighbourhood Plan is based.

+- 14 The community were also kept informed with regular updates in:

+- I. Bawtry News,

+- II.
+Bawtry Today

+- III.
+Misson Newsletter

+- IV.
+The Misson Parish Council Website (www.missonparishcouncil.org.uk)

+- V. Social Media Sites